 If you’re still wondering if Gigwalk is legit and worth using, consider the following pros and cons of this side hustle:

-- Get paid through PayPal
+- Get paid with free PayPal cash

 - Some major cities have lots of gigs